abe33/spectacular/docs/features.md

   7. Matcher based spec description:

     ```coffeescript
-    describe 'an object', ->
+    describe 'an array', ->
       it -> should have 2, 'elements'
-      # 'an object should have 2 elements'
+      # 'an array should have 2 elements'
     ```
     When `should` is called the description of the expectation is retrieved from the passed-in matcher.